LIT-Chorus/EventLIT/README.md

-# events-android
+# EventLIT

 # Overview
-Our Android application aims to provide students a simpler means of finding events / following organizations and to provide student organizations an easier way to reach students.
+EventLIT is an Android application that aims to provide students a simpler means of finding events / following student organizations and to provide organizations an easier way to reach students.

 # High Level Workflow

 1. The user shall launch the application
 2. The system shall display a splash screen with the application name and logo
 3. TBD

-# CHANGELOG.MD
-High level description of changes made during each sprint.
-Project Manager is responsible for updating this file as necessary.

 # How to contribute